hellt/netdevops.me/blog/posts/2020/netconf-xml-skeleton.md

 - docker
 - yang
 tags:
-- Netconf
+- netconf
-- Docker
+- docker
-- YANG
+- yang

 ---
 # Getting XML data sample for a given leaf in a YANG model